-But winter tyres are designed to tackle so much more than just snow.
-The clue is in the name – winter tyres are for the entire cold season, not just the snowy days.
-In fact, winter tyres are designed for temperatures below 7ºC.
+But winter tyres are useful for more than just snow.
+The clue is in the name – winter tyres are for the entire cold season, not just snowy days.
+In fact, they are designed for temperatures below 7ºC.

-Which makes them ideally suited for a typical British winter.
-Take December 2017, for example.
-According to Met Office figures, the average temperature this time last year was 4ºC – prime conditions for winter tyres.
+This makes them ideally suited for a typical British winter.
+Take November 2019, for example.
+According to Met Office figures, the average temperature this time last year was 5.3ºC – prime conditions for winter tyres.

-So, cutting to the chase, you need to consider fitting tyres if you want to stay safe and keep moving between now and the spring.
+So, cutting to the chase, you need to consider winter tyres if you want to stay safe between now and the spring.
 Here’s why.

 What are winter tyres?